yuenci/CPP_Used_Vehicle_Invocing_System/README.md

 # Used Vehicle Invocing System

+## FileHandler
 Read file:
-- [ ] A1.
+- [x] A1.
 Read everything in the csv file as an array.
-- [ ] A2.
+- [x] A2.
 Read everything in the csv file as a two-dimensional array
 - [ ] B. Read specific lines in the csv file.
 - [ ] C. Read specific columns in the csv file.
 - [ ] D. Read specific cells in the csv file.